violinist-dev/docs/content/branch_prefix.md

 ## Explanation

-By default, violinist will create merge requests
+By default, violinist will create merge requests from a branch following a specific naming scheme.
+An update that updates psr/log from 1.0.0 to 1.1.4 would for example have a branch named `psrlog100114`.

+If you want to create some logic in your CI/CD system with regards to violinist, it can be practical to have all merge requests follow a prefix pattern.
+So then this option comes in handy.